winsw/winsw/doc/xmlConfigFile.md

 ### Service account

+The service is installed as the [LocalSystem account](https://docs.microsoft.com/windows/win32/services/localsystem-account) by default.
+If your service does not need a high privilege level, consider using the [LocalService account](https://docs.microsoft.com/windows/win32/services/localservice-account), the [NetworkService account](https://docs.microsoft.com/windows/win32/services/networkservice-account) or a user account.

-It is possible to specify the useraccount (and password) that the service will run as.
-To do this, specify a `<serviceaccount>` element like this:
+To use a user account, specify a `<serviceaccount>` element like this:

 ```xml
 <serviceaccount>